eldipa/xoz/docs/xoz-format.md

 file.
 On reading, the library would require to read the entire file and discard any item that is modified later.

-This is how PDF works but as explained in the previous section, this strategy generates too large files and forces the application to wait for reading the entire file on open.
+This is how PDF works but this strategy generates large files and forces the application to wait for reading the entire file on open.

-The append-only journal-like strategy is applied to *streams* to get most of the benefices but with bounded defects.
+The append-only journal-like strategy is applied to *streams* to get most of the benefices but with limited deficients.

 # Open Issues / Questions

-## Block Size

-Larger block size means much smaller and fewer *extents*, useful for storing large embedded files, like images.

-On the other hand it means more wasted space due internal fragmentation.
-This is specially true for small objects like texts.

-The author believes that a block size of 1KB is the sweet spot but more experimentation is required.

-Sub-block allocation is possible too to mitigate the internal fragmentation (but trading it with external fragmentation).

-The idea is that partially filled *"logical" data blocks* could share the same *"physical" data block*.

-When the data is from *objects* of fixed size, this is posible as by definition the data of each *object* will not grow.

-Variable size *objects* may still take advantage of sub-allocation but it may require move the data in case of grow.

-*streams* fall in this category.
-Because a *stream* is likely to grow, it may be desired to *pre-allocate* more space but still below a full block.

-## Block Alignment

-This RFC does not mandate the begin of a block to be aligned to any particular number.
-When the `.xoz` starts at the begin of the file, each block will be naturally aligned to its size.

-Should we check this?

 ## Inline Data